PokeyzRule/project-juicyboys/doc/sprint3_marking.md

       there is no clear evidence which user story will be completed or task breakdown is unclear or incomplete
     - 0 marks = No meeting document submitted or the submitted document contains no relevant information to the sprint 1

-    Your Mark:
+    Your Mark: 2

-  Planning Meetings Total Mark:  / 4
+  Planning Meetings Total Mark:  4 / 4

 ---

 ## Daily Stand-ups (max 10 marks)
   - Team updates are done on the C01/301 Discord server within your team's #standup channel
   - Standup Format:
       ```
       [Standup Date] - Sprint # Standup #
       1. What did you work on since the last standup?
       2. What do you commit to next?
       3. When do you think you'll be done?
       4. Do you have any blockers?
       ```

-  - Each person is required to post  a minimum of 3 standups per sprint (Max 10 marks, 2 marks per daily standup)
+  - Each person is required to post a minimum of 3 standups per sprint (Max 10 marks; 3 marks per daily standup, 1 mark for 3 days completed)
   - Standup updates answers the necessary questions and is good quality

-    - 2 marks = All teams members have sent their updates in the channel and are well written/good quality
+    - 3 marks = All teams members have sent their updates in the channel and are well written/good quality
-    - 1 mark  = At least 1 group member has not sent their update or is low-quality
+    - 2 marks = At least 1 group member has not sent their update or is low-quality
+    - 1 mark  = At least 2 group members or more have not sent their updates or is low-quality
-    - 0 marks = At least 2 group members or more have not sent their updates or is low-quality
+    - 0 marks = At least 3 group members or more have not sent their updates or is low-quality

-  Daily Stand-ups Total Mark:  / 10
+  Daily Stand-ups Total Mark: 10 / 10

 ---